-5. When and how may a person file a claim to seek relief under the ABT Settlement Agreement?
+4. When and how may a person file a claim to seek relief under the ABT Settlement Agreement?

-An ABT claimant may file a claim under the ABT Settlement Agreement if he or she did not benefit from the policy changes in the Settlement Agreement in any one of the ways described below.
-The claim forms discussed below can be found at the LAC website at http://legalactioncenter.org/sites/default/files/ABT%20Claim%20Form.pdf and the NWIRP website at http://www.nwirp.org/news/viewmediarelease/60.
+An ABT claimant may file a claim under the ABT Settlement Agreement if he or she is a member of the particular subclass at issue and did not benefit from the policy changes in the settlement agreement in any one of the ways described below.
+A claim must be filed on the ABT claim form.

-Filing a Notice and Review Claim: EOIR

-➤ An ABT claimant may file a claim with EOIR if, after November 8, 2013, 1) EOIR does not provide notice to the claimant regarding the asylum EAD clock when the claimant lodges an asylum application with the immigration court or files an asylum application with the immigration judge, and/or 2) EOIR does not
+- Filing a Notice and Review Claim: EOIR - An ABT claimant may file a claim with EOIR if, after December 3, 2013, 1) EOIR does not provide notice to the claimant regarding the asylum EAD clock when the claimant lodges an asylum application with the immigration court or files an asylum application with the immigration judge, and/or 2) EOIR does not provide notice regarding the asylum EAD clock at subsequent immigration court hearings.

-- provide notice regarding the asylum EAD clock at subsequent immigration court hearings. - ➤ The claim form titled "SECTION I CLAIMS BEFORE EOIR" should be completed and submitted for this claim.
+The claim form titled "SECTION I - CLAIMS BEFORE EOIR" should be completed and submitted for this claim.